LagrangianPoint/DigitalOcean-Tools/README.md

 ## Ideas:
 - Create code for finding all wordpress installations in a given path, and finding out the wordpress version for each directory
-- Create a tool for finding out what the latest Wordpress version is
+- Create code for finding out what the latest Wordpress version is
-- Create a tool that tells you which Wordpress installation needs upgrade
+- Create code that tells you which Wordpress installation needs upgrade
+- Create code for automatically upgrading wordpress